-Quarterly project reports to OFES will be prepared by the NSTX Upgrade Project Federal Project Director.
+Quarterly project reports to OFES are prepared by the NSTX Upgrade Project Federal Project Director.
 All monthly progress status will be provided to the NSTX Upgrade Project Federal Project Director.
 The data should include, but not limited to, the following:

-- Actual cost of work performed (ACWP) cumulative and incremental for overall project and lower tier WBS work packages - Budgeted cost of work performed (BCWP) cumulative and incremental for overall project and lower tier WBS work packages - Budgeted cost of work scheduled (BCWS) cumulative and incremental for overall project and lower tier WBS work packages - Schedule variance (SV) and cost variance (CV) with explanation and planned corrective action - Cost performance indices (CPI) and schedule performance indices (SPI) (cumulative and incremental) for overall project and lower tier 3 active WBS work packages. - Cost and schedule contingency analysis reconciled against CV and SV with an updated risk registry changes - Critical path analysis and near term 'look ahead' - Status of near term Level 2 milestones
+- Actual cost of work performed (ACWP) cumulative and incremental for overall project and lower tier WBS work packages; - Budgeted cost of work performed (BCWP) cumulative and incremental for overall project and lower tier WBS work packages; - Budgeted cost of work scheduled (BCWS) cumulative and incremental for overall project and lower tier WBS work packages; - Schedule variance (SV) and cost variance (CV) with explanation and planned corrective action; - Cost performance indices (CPI) and schedule performance indices (SPI) (cumulative and incremental) for overall project and lower tier 3 active WBS work packages; - Cost and schedule contingency analysis reconciled against CV and SV with an updated risk registry changes; - Critical path analysis and near term 'look ahead', and; - Status of near term Level 2 milestones. - Explanations of variance to plan will be submitted to the FPD on a monthly basis when any WBS level 2 cumulative to date variance exceeds the following thresholds: